KimbaRiRi/kimbariri.github.io/_pages/about this page.md

 - [] Set the Googld Ads on note and post page (Let me have a bread on my table)
 - [] Brushing up graph node between notes.
 It's currently not-browser width responsive.
 - [] The live preview tooltip is not working.
 Find some solutions
+- [] Fixing the permalink on digital garden
+- [] Adding pagination and backlink

 ** Do not bloody be nip-picky about the broken grammar and words.
 No grammar nagging, please.